SDK2908/SDK2908/README.md

 ## About me

-Hi, I'm a first-year Computer Science and Engineering student at Dr. NGP Institute of Technology, currently in my second semester and diving deep into the world of tech!
+Hi, I'm a second-year Computer Science and Engineering student at Dr. NGP Institute of Technology, currently in my third semester!

 ✨ What I'm working on:
 - Exploring Full-Stack Web Development